Ohio–Serbia National Guard Partnership: History

 The Ohio and Serbia partnership was formally established in September 2006 with the signing of the Status of Forces Agreement between the United States and Serbia.
-An initial planning meeting was held that same month when the Ohio Adjutant General traveled to Serbia and met with Serbian Armed Forces Chief of General Staff.
+The agreement was signed by the president Boris Tadić for Serbia and U.S. Secretary of State Condoleezza Rice for the United States.
+An initial planning meeting was held that same month when the Ohio Adjutant General travelled to Serbia and met with Serbian Armed Forces' Chief of General Staff in 2007.

 This provided a unique partnership, capacity-building capability to the combatant commanders and the U.S. Ambassador to Serbia.
 In doing so Ohio supports the United States national interests and security cooperation goals by engaging with Serbia via military, socio-political and economic conduits at the local, state and national levels.
 The original goal SPP goal was to execute the first event by the end of 2006.
 The partnership was able to execute three events including an event in Belgrade and two familiarizations visits to Ohio.
-Since then, SPP events conducted with Ohio and Serbia has multiplied to 30 proposed events for fiscal year 2014!
-As this relationship has progressed from basic familiarizations; multiple Humanitarian Assistance projects; medical forces exchange and participation in the Serbian Air Show in 2012, Ohio looks forward to continuing to work with the Serbian Armed Forces.
-On the horizon, the Ohio and Serbian relationship will be instrumental in the continual development of Serbia's Peace Keeping Operations (PKO).
-With the construction of a training center (South Base); sharing in exercise preparations; NCO development and air field support of PKO missions, Ohio and Serbia can be a model of how close coordination and cooperation between the United States and Serbia can promote mutually beneficial events.
+Since then, SPP events conducted with Ohio and Serbia has multiplied to 30 proposed events for year 2014, 45 for year 2017 and 60 for fiscal year 2020.

+As this relationship has progressed beyond basic cooperation; multiple humanitarian assistance projects; medical forces exchange and regular participation in the Air Show of Serbian Air Force at Batajnica Military Airport, near Belgrade since 2012, Ohio looks forward to continuing to work with the Serbian Armed Forces.
+On the horizon, the Ohio and Serbian relationship will be instrumental in the continual development of Serbia's Peace Keeping Operations.
+With the construction of a training center (South Base); sharing in exercise preparations; NCO development and air field support of peacekeeping missions, Ohio and Serbia can be a model of how close coordination and cooperation between the United States and Serbia can promote mutually beneficial events.
 These events not only strengthen active theater security but also promote greater regional stability.